-The crash detection feature has also been introduced in Apple Watch 8 that is based on watchOS 9.
-Crash detection helps in detection situations of car crash.
+The crash detection feature has also been introduced in Apple Watch 8 which is based on watchOS 9.
+Crash detection helps in the detection situations of car crashes.
 Here is what Apple has to mention about the crash detection feature and the subsequent course of action taken by the watch operating system:

 When your Apple Watch detects a severe car crash, it will display an alert and automatically initiate an emergency phone call after 20 seconds unless you cancel.
 If you are unresponsive, it will play an audio message for emergency services, which informs them that you’ve been in a severe car crash and gives them your latitudinal and longitudinal coordinates with an approximate search radius.from Apple Smartwatch website

 As of writing this, Garmin Fenix 7 does not have the crash detection feature.

 A solar watch can use sunlight to build the charge of the battery.
 Apple Watch 8 does not have any solar variant.
 But, Fenix 7 does come with solar watch variants.
 The solar variants of Fenix 7 are either based on the Power Glass or Power Sapphire Glass to achieve solar charging for the watch.
 You can find more information about the Sapphire glass variants of Fenix 7 Solar watches on this page.